swimmadude66/PokemonDrinkingGame/README.md

 This project is a java program to emulate the Pokemon drinking game by raith.
 We were inspired by Pokebooze.io and hope to have it working beyond the capabilities of our inspirations soon.

+The Game is made rather simple by the program.
+On the setup screen, add Players by name and starter (irrelevant but fun).
+Then, click Ready, and the game will begin.
+On each roll, the number rolled is displayed, and the tile landed upon is displayed.
+The punishment is often drinking (it is a drinking game after all) but sometimes the punishments are things which the game cares about (skipped turns, extra movement etc).
+The game will track all moving and turns, all you do is click, play, drink.
+GOOD LUCK!